- As low as $277/Night

 Saturday to Saturday, 7 nighttime minimum

-Guests also have access to WiFi, a washer/dryer, basement ice maker/sink, outdoor shower, covered parking, and are included with linens and towels upon arrival.
+Guests also have access to WiFi, a washer/dryer, basement ice maker/sink, outdoor shower, covered parking, and are supplied with linens and towels upon arrival.

 Whether you’re up for adventure or one to soak up the sun, this rental is mins. from swimming, fishing, or calming on the peaceful beach, or kayaking/boating in the canals.
 Watch the wild horses roam or support the Corova Fire Station and even purchase items from their fire-station shop!